Moexipril and Hydrochlorothiazide

-Moexipril hydrochloride/hydrochlorothiazide should be used with caution in patients with impaired hepatic function or progressive liver disease, since minor alterations of fluid and electrolyte balance may precipitate hepatic coma.
+Moexipril hydrochloride and hydrochlorothiazide tablets should be used with caution in patients with impaired hepatic function or progressive liver disease, since minor alterations of fluid and electrolyte balance may precipitate hepatic coma.
 In patients with mild to moderate cirrhosis given single 15 mg doses of moexipril, the Cmax of moexipril was increased by about 50% and the AUC increased by about 120%, while the Cmax for moexiprilat was decreased by about 50% and the AUC increased by almost 300%.
-No formal pharmacokinetic studies have been carried out with moexipril hydrochloride/hydrochlorothiazide in hypertensive patients with impaired liver function.
+No formal pharmacokinetic studies have been carried out with moexipril hydrochloride and hydrochlorothiazide tablets in hypertensive patients with impaired liver function.

 Systemic Lupus Erythematosus

 Thiazide diuretics have been reported to cause exacerbation or activation of systemic lupus erythematosus.